HBSAIKAT/FinanceTracker/README.md

 Expense Summary: The application provides users with a summary of their expenses, including total spending and breakdown by category for the current month.
 User Authentication: FinanceTracker includes a user authentication system to ensure that only registered users can access their financial data.
 User Settings: Users can update their profile information, including passwords and email addresses, through the settings page.

-Installation
-Clone the Repository: Clone the FinanceTracker repository to your local machine using the following command: bash
-Copy code
-git clone <repository-url>
-Database Setup: Import the provided SQL file (database.sql) into your MySQL database to create the necessary tables for the application.
-Configuration: Update the database connection settings in the db_connect.php file to match your MySQL database credentials.
-Web Server: Deploy FinanceTracker on a web server with PHP support.
-You can use Apache, Nginx, or any other web server of your choice.

 Usage
 Registration/Login: Users need to register an account or log in with their existing credentials to access FinanceTracker.